samuelgoto/proposal-block-params/README.md

 ## Do you corner yourself from ever enabling further control structures (e.g. match?)?

 Unclear.

+TODO(goto): how does kotlin/groovy get away with this?

 Here are some of the alternatives we are considering, somewhat sorted by most to least appealing:

 * user defined forms take precendence over {"future", "all"} built-in ones
 * enumerate and reserve all keywords